Child care and day camps

 - Avoid close greetings such as hugs and handshakes.

-- Establish hand washing, hygiene and respiratory protocols for everyone in the workplace.
+- Establish hand hygiene and respiratory hygiene protocols for everyone in the workplace.

-- Require workers to wash their hands regularly throughout the day, including:
+- Workers should practice hand hygiene regularly throughout the day, including:

 - When they arrive at the workplace and before they go home